Amazon Prime Day is a cheap knockoff of Alibaba’s Singles Day

 Amazon, and by extension Prime Day, is all about Amazon.
 Alibaba, by contrast, makes Singles Day about all the brands people actually love and the people who sell on its platform.

-Alibaba chairman Jack Ma has always gone to great pains to explain all the reasons why Alibaba isn’t just the Chinese version of Amazon.
+Alibaba chairman Jack Ma has always gone to great lengths to explain all the reasons why Alibaba isn’t just the Chinese version of Amazon.
 “Amazon and eBay are e-commerce companies, and Alibaba is not an e-commerce company,” Ma said in 2013.
 “Alibaba helps others to do e-commerce.
 We do not sell things.”

-Singles Day was originally just a cultural day that began back in the 1990s that turned November 11th into a counter to Valentine’s Day for single people (the date in numbers is four single ones 11.11).
-In 2009, Alibaba decided to use it as a promotion for single folks to treat themselves on stuff their non-existent significant other might’ve bought for them.
+Singles Day was originally just a cultural day that began back in the 1990s that turned November 11 into a counter to Valentine’s Day for single people (the date in numbers is four single ones—11.11).
+In 2009, Alibaba decided to use it as a promotion for single folks to treat themselves to stuff their nonexistent significant other might’ve bought for them.
 In other words, Alibaba took an existing behavior and added a bonus layer to it.
-With Prime Day, Amazon is trying build a learned behavior from scratch, as it began its annual sales extravaganza in 2015 to mark the company’s own 20th anniversary.
+With Prime Day, Amazon is trying to build a learned behavior from scratch, as it began its annual sales extravaganza in 2015 to mark the company’s own 20th anniversary.

 Again, one sale is about others.
 The other is about Amazon.

 As Alibaba has scaled up its Double 11 ambitions to match its growing business, it’s kept this mindset.
 In 2016, it introduced a “see now, buy now” fashion show and blended it with an Asian pop concert to showcase more than 80 fashion brands in advance of November 11.
-Alibaba’s online marketplace Tmall was the platform through which users could pre-order, but the day was about such brands as Adidas, Paul Smith, and Gzuerlain.
+Alibaba’s online marketplace Tmall was the platform through which users could preorder, but the day was about such brands as Adidas, Paul Smith, and Guerlain.

 During the Prime Day Concert, Amazon ran ads for Amazon Wardrobe.

 As Double 11 nears, Alibaba broadcasts a show featuring its “must-buy recommendation list.”
 The heart of the show is 50 ace salespeople competing to convince the audience their product is best—and they have just a minute and a half to do so.
 During Alibaba’s Countdown Gala, it engages viewers in games which let them compete for small prizes as well as the chance to get the best shopping deals.
-Amazon’s attempts at interactivity could be seen during its Prime Day Concert when host Jane Lynch was forced to reprise her role as the host of NBC’s Game Night to ask rabid Taylor Swift fans very basic questions for the chance to win . . . you guessed it . . . an Amazon Echo Dot.
+Amazon’s attempts at interactivity could be seen during its Prime Day concert when host Jane Lynch was forced to reprise her role as the host of NBC’s Game Night to ask rabid Taylor Swift fans very basic questions for the chance to win . . . you guessed it . . . an Amazon Echo Dot.

 Again, one sale showcases others.
 The other is about Amazon.

-Brands like Nike, Apple, Coke, Uniqlo, Zara, and L’Oreal set up and operate their own e-commerce flagship stores on the Alibaba platform.
-“We service as a marketplace, a bridge between the seller and the buyer, through data,” Alibaba CMO Chris Tung told me in 2017.
+Brands like Nike, Apple, Coke, Uniqlo, Zara, and L’Oréal set up and operate their own e-commerce flagship stores on the Alibaba platform.
+“We serve as a marketplace, a bridge between the seller and the buyer, through data,” Alibaba CMO Chris Tung told me in 2017.
 Amazon, of course, has been accused of using the data of its Marketplace sellers to launch rival private-label products.
 (Amazon announced back in April that it’ll be shutting down its Chinese e-commerce business in mid-July.)

 Don’t be surprised when Amazon launches its own Prime Day fashion show or even a TV program with its Prime Day must-buys.
 It’ll just be going deeper into the playbook Alibaba has established.
 Amazon can mimic the particulars, but it can’t capture the spirit of Alibaba’s shopping event, which is what truly makes it a spectacle.